pleap/ExDataProject/README.md

 ExDataProject
 =============
+This repository contains the following files:
+  * data_analysis.R
-This repository contains the data_analysis.R file for analysing the UCI HAR Dataset as part of the final project of the Get and Clean
+     * R script file for analysing the UCI HAR Dataset - commented to match the codebook analysis
-Data course through Coursera.
+  * Codebook.md
-It also contains a Codebook.md file describing the variables in the tidy data set submmitted directly to the Coursera site
+     * Markdown file describing the analysis prcedure use to derive the final tidy data set.
+It also lists variables in the tidy data set that was submmitted directly to the Coursera site